EVERSE-ResearchSoftware/RSQKit/pages/tasks/documenting_code.md

 Code documentation explains how the code works internally.
 It supports developers who maintain or wish to extend the code by making its logic and structure easier to understand and follow.
-When compared to [software project documentation][documenting_software_project], which helps people use and adopt your software, code documentation helps people develop and sustain it.
+When compared to [software project documentation][documenting_software_project], which helps people use and adopt your software, code documentation helps people develop, deploy and sustain it.

 Check ["How to Write Software Documentation in 7 Simple Steps"](https://technicalwriterhq.com/documentation/software-documentation/how-to-write-software-documentation/) and [Ten Simple Rules for documenting scientific software](https://doi.org/10.1371/journal.pcbi.1006561) for more reading on the topic.